tinijs/cli/README.md

 ### The structure

-This project uses a design pattern called `seminjecto` (it's a term which I invented some years ago).

 The source of the package resides in the `src` folder:

 - `public-api.ts`: the public interface of the package
 - `bin.ts`: the entry of the CLI
-- `lib/index.ts`: the container for all shared features
-- `lib/services/...`: all the reusable services
+- `lib/helpers/...`: all the reusable functions
-- `cli/index.ts`: the container of the CLI app
+- `cli/index.ts`: the CLI app
 - `cli/commands/...`: all the commands of the CLI app

 The test specs are in the `test` folder: